 The STA Profile field shall not be included.

-NOTE 2—A single Link Reconfiguration Request frame can indicate ML reconfiguration operations, including add link(s) and/or delete link(s).
+NOTE 2—A single Link Reconfiguration Request frame can indicate (#20031) multiple ML reconfiguration operations, including add link(s) and/or delete link(s).
 Each link reconfiguration operation is specified in a separate Per-STA Profile subelement within the Reconfiguration Multi-Link element.
-A non-AP MLD might indicate both delete link and add link operations for the same non-AP STA by setting the STA MAC Address subfield to the same value in the two Per-STA Profile subelements included in the Reconfiguration Multi-Link element, e.g., in the case when it wants to switch the link for that non-AP STA to another affiliated AP.
+A non-AP MLD might indicate both delete link and add link operations for the same non-AP STA by setting the STA MAC Address subfield to the same value in the two Per-STA Profile subelements included in the Reconfiguration Multi-Link element, in the case when it wants to switch the link for that non-AP STA to another affiliated AP. (#19940) In this case, the Link ID in the Per-STA Profile subelement indicating delete link operation is set to the link identifier of the existing setup link which is requested to be switched to another link, and the Link ID in the Per-STA Profile subelement indicating add link operation is set to the link identifier of the other link to which the existing setup link is requested to be switched to.

 …

-After receiving a Link Reconfiguration Request frame from a non-AP MLD, the AP MLD shall respond with a Link Reconfiguration Response frame when no OCI element validation is required, or when OCI element validation is required and the validation is successful.
-An AP MLD shall send the Link Reconfiguration Response frame on the same link where the corresponding Link Reconfiguration Request frame was received.
+After receiving a Link Reconfiguration Request frame from a non-AP MLD, the AP MLD shall (#20035) send a Link Reconfiguration Response frame on any enabled link to the non-AP MLD, when no OCI element validation is required, or when OCI element validation is required and the validation is successful.
 An AP MLD shall not send an unsolicited Link Reconfiguration Response frame to a non-AP MLD.

+…

 If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the ML setup of the non-AP MLD.
 The Basic Multi-Link element shall not include any other Per-STA Profile subelements.
-For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame sent on the current link that includes the corresponding AP as a reported AP as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied and all the applicable elements and fields are included in the STA Profile field itself.
+For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame (#19416)that includes the corresponding AP as a reported AP in the Basic Multi-Link element as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied (#19415) as defined in 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element), instead inheritance rules are applied as defined in 35.3.3.5.3 (Inheritance in the Per-STA profile of Link Reconfiguration Request and Response)

 …

-If a ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).
+(#20035)If link reconfiguration to the ML setup operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).

-AP MLD recommendation for ML reconfiguration
+AP MLD recommendation for (#20036) link reconfiguration